mc384/Game/README.md

-# Game
+# Dungeon Slayer Game

-Assets and source code for game
+Assets, classes, and main loop for a 2D single-player game.
+Player and enemy classes based on a tutorial at: https://www.techwithtim.net/tutorials/game-development-with-python/pygame-tutorial/pygame-tutorial/